flyskywhy/react-native-btsig-telink/README.md

 You also need enable `PROVISION_FLOW_SIMPLE_EN` in firmware code.

-The provision + bind time of 1 device, in telink sdk `3.1.0`, with fastBind is 7s and without fastBind is 20s, but in telink sdk `3.3.3.5`, with or without fastBind is almost the same 7s, so the fastBind is not important now.
+The provision + bind time of 1 device, in telink sdk `3.1.0`, with fastBind is 7s and without fastBind is 20s, but in telink sdk `3.3.3.5`, with or without fastBind is almost the same 7s, so the fastBind is not important now, only except that you want data.productUUID in `onLeScan` to be same with your device's PID then you only need enable `PROVISION_FLOW_SIMPLE_EN` in firmware code.

 ## version
 `react-native-btsig-telink@1.x` is based on telink sdk `3.1.0`.